Weave-MC/.github/profile/README.md

     />
 </a>

-> Easy to use modloader for Lunar Client
+> Easy to use mod loader for Minecraft
 - Want to contact us?
 We have a [discord channel][discord] for that.

 - Need support?
 Open an issue in your corresponding repository.